Common Myths and FAQs about Devon Home Choice

 - Have immediate family members that have lived in Devon for 5 years.
 Immediate family members include parents, siblings and non-dependent children.

 Please note that there are exceptions to the local connection rules for members of the UK armed forces, or veterans who have left the UK armed forces in the last 5 years.
 Just because you continually go to an area does not mean you have a local connection.
 You will not be assessed to have a local connection to an area just because your children go to school there, your auntie/cousin lives there or your doctor/dentist is based in the area, as you do not meet any of the other local connection criteria above.

-Exceptions to these rules can be made for children who are entitled to the middle or higher rate care component of Disability Living Allowance, and supporting evidence is provided by a medical professional or social services to confirm that the child requires their own bedroom for medical reasons.
+Exceptions to these rules can be made for children who are entitled to the middle or higher rate care component of Disability Living Allowance.
+Supporting evidence must be provided by a medical professional or social services, confirming that the child needs their own bedroom for medical reasons.